INDICATIONS

 • Age categories were ≥ 1 to < 6 years, 6 to < 12 years, and 12 to < 18 years

-• Defined as a durable or a transient platelet response
+• Secondary endpoint: Overall platelet response defined as a durable or a transient platelet response

-• A transient platelet response waas the acheivement of any weekly platelet counts ≥ 50 x 109/L for any 4 weeks during the treatment without a durable platelet response
+• A transient platelet response was the achievement of any weekly platelet counts ≥ 50 x 109/L for any 4 weeks during the treatment without a durable platelet response

 Long-term extension trial study design (N = 66)